Baffin Enduro Review

 Fit

-These boots fit our feet well, with around a 1/2 an inch of forward and back space.
+These boots fit our feet well, with around half an inch of forward and back space.
 We suggest they'd measure in at a true D-width.
-They have a lot more volume in the ankle area, which leads to some flapping as the ankles move, though with good socks, this has not resulted in any blisters in our years of wear.
+They have a lot more volume in the ankle area, which leads to some flapping as the ankles move.
+However, with good socks, this has not resulted in any blisters in our years of wear.

 Value

-These boots are a great value — hence our Best Buy Award!
-They're built solidly and have handled 3 years of abuse perfectly.
+These boots are a great value.
+They're built solidly and have handled many years of abuse perfectly.
 The outsole is solid and will last well on a variety of surfaces.
 The only place the Enduro cut any corners is with the insole, which is pretty flimsy (though not as bad as others in our review).
 If you have to have the best of the best, go with one of the other (significantly more expensive) award-winners, but these are the best bang for your buck.

-The Baffin Enduro boots are a fantastic option for those who aren't looking to break the bank, yet who need reliable and highly waterproof boots with great traction.
+The Baffin Enduro boots are a fantastic option for those who aren't looking to break the bank but need reliable and highly waterproof boots with great traction.
 If you're not looking for lots of comfort and warmth, it's hard to justify getting any other boot.
-Here's a quick breakdown on the math: if you want to get a better pair of boots than these, you'd have to spend more than twice as much money.
-Are the Editors' Choice and other Top Picks more than twice as good as the Baffin?
+Here's a quick breakdown of the math: if you want a better pair of boots than these, you'd have to spend more than twice as much money.
+Are there options more than twice as good as the Baffin?
 If you have particular needs, yes.
 Otherwise, get the Enduro.
 You won't be disappointed.